 rym hayouni

-master scenography
+master expanded scenography

 ارض حريه كرامه وطنيه

-land, freedom، collective dignity
+land, freedom, collective dignity

 in the past semester, perhaps even years, I have turned my attention to the interstices in cities that have been created, or rather overrun, by the political programming of urban spaces.
-They have become areas that have no specific function, no specific production value, no active role in the web of trajectories, signals, instructions, restrictions, power relations...

 they are just there